 Café Piolho

-Located near the iconic Lions Fountain this is another of Porto’s oldest cafés.
+Located near the iconic Fonte dos Leões, this is another of Porto’s oldest cafés.
 But did you know that the well-known “Café Piolho” is not officially called that?

 Its ‘real’ name is Café Âncora d’Ouro and it opened its doors to the public in 1909, making it a century-old business.

-Today, it’s one of the city’s best-known meeting places, whether it’s for a drink or a delicious meal french.
+Today, it’s one of the city’s best-known meeting places, whether it’s for a drink or a delicious francesinha.

-In addition, the “Piolho” is an obligatory stop for any student in Porto, and there are even signs and messages from those who have been there.
+In addition, “Piolho” is an obligatory stop for any student in Porto, and there are even plaques and messages from those who have been there.

 Where: Praça de Parada Leitão, 45

 Among many others, these are the main and oldest cafés in Porto.
-They all met various personalities who have made a difference to the city’s history and political and cultural development.
+All of them have known various personalities who have made a difference to the city’s history and political and cultural development.